pugjs/pug-lexer/README.md

 Convert Pug string to an array of tokens.

-`options` can contain the following property:
+`options` can contain the following properties:

 - `filename` (string): The name of the Pug file; it is used in error handling if provided.
 - `plugins` (array): An array of plugins, in the order they should be applied.